Opinionated Fable2 - Architecture & Performance

 What is the alternative to this fat model?

-Slim Union Type - Here is above code written differently using Fable
+Slim Union Type - Here is the above code written differently using Fable

 open FSharp.Core